-Tagawa Gardens carries seeds for selected vegetables all year round!
-Vegetable seedlings are available from approx. early March through early July each year.
-Choose from traditionally grown to sustainability grown our Tagawa Production Dept.) or Certified Organically Grown (by Desert Canyon Farms in Canon City, CO).
+Tagawa Gardens carries seeds for selected vegetables all year!
+Vegetable seedlings are available from approximately early March through early July each year.
+Peruse our wide variety -- from traditionally grown to sustainably grown (by our Tagawa Production Deptartment) to certified organically grown (by Desert Canyon Farms in Canon City, CO).

-Want to know how to plant tomatoes?
-See our "How to Plant Tomatoes" video on You Tube!
+- Wondering how to get started?
+Watch our "How to Plant Tomatoes" video on You Tube!

-These "old-fashioned" vegetable varieties have been passed down from generation to generation--they truly are "Your Grandmother's Vegetables!"
-They are "open-pollenated" which is the botanical way to say that seeds collected from these plants will have the exact same traits planting after planting.
+We are also proud to feature a large selection of heirloom and heritage tomatoes.
+These "old-fashioned" vegetable varieties have been passed down from generation to generation.
+Being open-pollinated, the seeds collected from these tomato plants will exhibit the exact same traits planting after planting.
 Most heirlooms date back at least 50 years!

 Garlic needs full sun, at least 6 hours a day.
-Well-drained soil is a must as garlic do not like "wet feet."
+Well-drained soil is crucial, as garlic do not like "wet feet."
 Add soil amendment such as compost and till into the area you wish to plant.